BrianPulfer/ML-Tech-Cheatsheet/.github/README.md

 [tmate](https://tmate.io/) allows to connect via SSH to custom machine not "out in the internet".
 A sort of TeamViewer for ssh.

+[rich](https://github.com/Textualize/rich) is a library to create amazing looking CLIs.

 ### Commands and utils
 * `~/.ssh/config` and `~/.ssh/authorized_keys` files to define known host names and authorized ssh keys.
 * `nvidia-smi` ➡️ Check NVIDIA Cards current status